f361015/swarm_nav_inter_iit/README.md

 ```
 In order to run any python script in the simulation do-
 ```
-$ rosrun swarm_nav_inter_iit roomba.py
+$ rosrun swarm_nav_inter_iit task_allocator.py
 ```
+You can change the locations of the tasks in `task_locations.txt` and the task queue in `task_queue.txt` both of which are in the 'scripts' folder.

-Here roomba.py is a test file which produces a motion while detecting obstacles for individual robots independently.
+Here roomba.py is a test file which produces a  random motion while detecting obstacles for individual robots independently.

 By deafult, the simulation opens with a premade map for the pre-loaded house map, However there are many different worlds provided by the turtlebot3 package which we have used extensively for using their "Waffle_Pi" robot model and their inbuilt environments.
 The map is by default saved in the map folder of the turtlebot3_navigation folder but it can be stored anywhere, you just need to chage the launch files accordingly.